Number : Season 8, serial 3 of 5.

 Whats good : Strong story.
 Strong location work.
 Suspenseful.
-Sea Devils.
+The Sea Devils.
 The Master.

-Review With Spoilers : The Sea Devils is the 3rd episode of season 9 and features the return of the Master and an aquatic cousin of the Silurians (or Eocenes) – nicknamed “Sea Devils” – by local sailors.
+Review With Spoilers : The Sea Devils is the third episode of season 9.
+It features, the return of the Master and an aquatic cousin of the Silurians (or Eocenes) – nicknamed “Sea Devils”.

-In some respects, the Sea Devils are a much more effective monster than their land based Silurian cousins.
-Simply because of the strong Jaws – “terror from the deep” angle.
-Infact, the scene of a group of Devils rising out of the sea in part 6, is one of the most popularly remembered scenes – from old Who.
+In some respects, the Sea Devils – are a much more effective monster; than their land-based Silurian cousins.
+Simply because of the strong Jaws – “terror from the deep” angle (that the sea gives them).
+Infact, the scene of a group of Sea Devils rising out of the sea – in episode 6, is one of the most popularly remembered scenes; from classic Who.

 “Hickman!
 He’s dead!
 They killed him!
 Came from the sea…… A Sea Devil! ” Clark

-Delgado is also on form here, playing the under-lock-and-key Master hatching another diabolical plan.
-Delgado literally steals each scene he is in.
-You even feel slightly sorry for him, at the beginning, due to his prison predicament (this turns out to be a facade).
+Delgado is also on fine-form here – playing the captured Master; hatching another diabolical plan.
+Delgado (literally) steals each scene – he is in.
+You even feel, slightly sorry for him – at the beginning, due to his prison predicament (this turns out to be a facade though).

-However, at 6 parts – it does feel at least 1 episode – too long.
-Especially after the plot moves away from the Master’s prison setup.
-It could have been a much tighter 5 parter, which would have kept proceedings a little bit punchier.
+However, at 6 episodes – it does feel at least 1 episode; too long.
+Especially, after the plot moves away from the Master’s prison setup.
+It could have been a much tighter 5-parter, which would have kept proceedings – a little bit punchier.

-The quasi-experimental electro soundtrack, which is a bit of a change from the usual orchestral inserts and would be more at home in the JNT era; doesn’t serve to ‘frame’ the scenes.
-Rather it is annoyingly off-putting and noticeably loud.
-I’m glad they didn’t make this the norm for future Who’s.
+The quasi-experimental electro soundtrack (which is a bit of a change from the usual orchestral inserts).
+Feels more at home in the JNT era; it doesn’t serve to ‘frame’ the scenes, very well.
+Rather, it is annoyingly off-putting and noticeably loud – in the mix.
+I’m glad they didn’t make this the norm, for future Who stories.